bokgyeong/WhaleCallHawkes/README.md

 ## Analysis of North Atlantic right whale upcall data

-The real datasets saved in the directory `real/data`
+The real datasets saved in the directory `/real/data`

-- `CCB_2010.csv` contains the hydrophone indices (Site column) and their corresponding coordinates (Latitude and Longitude columns)
+The file `CCB_2010.csv` includes the following columns:
+- Site: A categorical variable representing the indices of the hydrophones.
+Each value uniquely identifies a hydrophone
+- Latitude: A numeric variable representing the latitude coordinate of each hydrophone’s location, in degrees
+- Longitude: A numeric variable representing the longitude coordinate of each hydrophone’s location, in degrees

-- `ccb.RData`
+`ccb.RData`
 - The `data` object is an R list containing the following components:
   - data$ts: A numeric vector representing the call times.
 Each entry corresponds to the time at which a call was detected
   - data$marks: A vector representing the hydrophone indices that detected the calls.
 Each element indicates which hydrophone recorded the corresponding call time in data$ts

 ### Step 1.
 Fit the multivariate Hawkes process models to the dataset